orixdb/.github/profile/README.md

 # OrixDB
-## An efficient multi-model NoSQL database, written in Rust for the modern web.
+## A simple multi-model NoSQL database, queried with GraphQL.

+Written in Nim and Nodejs for the modern web.